 |Here are the 2 center supports with the rear adapters||Here are the rear extensions with adapters|

-I recently met a young couple who make Nylon web type hunting/range bags and pistol holsters.
-He has said if I bring my pickup and framework to him, he will sew the front together basically fitting the front of the framework which will have a plastic window in in the front in line with the rear sliding cab window.
-I also plan on having him sew a rear tarp flap that will be Velcro attached around the rear bow and sides then have a zipper upright in the middle.
+I have found a upholsterer who has done some of my boat work who has agreed to do the sewing if I bring my pickup and framework to him, he will sew the front together basically fitting the front of the framework which will have a plastic window in in the front in line with the rear sliding cab window.
+I also plan on having him sew a rear tarp flap that will be Velcro attached around the rear bow and sides then have a zippered door upright in the middle.